 Top 21 Programming Languages Of 2016

-To get an idea of the programming languages that continue to rule the web, you need to follow the latest trends that include the popularity of a programming language, job opportunities and demand, highest paying technologies etc. At fossBytes, we keep writing about all the changing patterns, trying to paint a clear picture.
+To get an idea of the programming languages that continue to rule the web, you need to follow the latest trends that include the popularity of a programming language, job opportunities and demand, highest paying technologies, what coding bootcamps are offering, etc. At fossBytes, we keep writing about all the changing patterns, trying to paint a clear picture.

 These rankings are a collective measure of the discussion and usage of a programming language.
 To do so, data from StackOverflow and GitHub has been taken into consideration.
 Apart from showing the current pattern, usage and discussion numbers also give us a glimpse of the future trends.